graphiti-api/graphiti/js/state-syncing.md

 ### State Syncing

 You may have encountered state management libraries like [Flux](https://facebook.github.io/flux/docs/overview.html), [Redux](https://redux.js.org) or [Vuex](https://vuex.vuejs.org/en/intro.html).
-These are fantastic libraries, but you likely won't need them with JSORM.
-As a full-fledged model layer, JSORM manages state for you, automatically.
+These are fantastic libraries, but their usefulness is lessened with Spraypaint.
+As a full-fledged model layer, Spraypaint manages state for you, automatically.

 If you opt-in to this feature: